How to Add a Serum Booster

 What do you recommend I add to body lotion?
 Mainly my arms and chest have some wrinkles from the sun.

-You can use the same peptides that you use in your face formulas in your body formulas—for example, firming peptides and antioxidants.
+You can use the same peptides in both your face and body formulas—for example, firming peptides and antioxidants.
 Below are examples of the premium ingredients you can choose from.

 Skin Firming Peptides